 People who rely on their car for long-distance trips – whether for daily commutes or family outings – may feel constrained by an electric car.
 Depending on the average number of miles you cover each day the battery range might not stretch far enough – so it’s worth doing your homework first.

 Even though an electric car is likely to prove more cost-effective in the long run, your budget may struggle to cover the initial costs.
 As the availability of electric cars increases in the years to come these costs should come down, both in the new and used car markets.

 For some people their living situation may mean it’s simply not feasible to own an electric car.
 For example, if you live in a rented flat it could be problematic to charge your car at home.

 When it’s a rented house with a garage or driveway this may be less of an issue, until it comes to getting a home charging point.
 A home charging point is faster than using a cable from a three-pin socket and advisable for any electric car driver.
 If your landlord refuses to install one but allows you to at your own expense, this will work in the short term.
-However, when you move out you won’t be able to take the charging point with you and are likely to lose the money you spent on its installation.
+However, when you move out you may not be able to take the charging point with you and could lose the money you spent on its installation.

 Eco-conscious drivers who mostly cover short distances for work and play are more likely to reap the benefits of an electric car – but you also need nearby charging points to make it work.

 Spend some time thinking about how you plan to use your electric car and how you’ll charge it to decide if it’s the best option.
 If you do decide to go electric, you can enjoy peace of mind from knowing everything is covered with our dedicated electric car insurance.
 Take a look at some of the unique benefits our cover offers.